coding-kitties/Investing-Algorithm-Framework-Documentation/src/articles/documentation-guides/models.md

 Method to create an order instance from a dictionary.

 You can create an order with the following attributes:
+* `reference_id` the unique id provider by the market where the order was executed on.
 * `target_symbol` the target symbol that the order has (BTC/USDT -> target symbol is BTC).
 * `trading_symbol` the trading symbol that the order has (BTC/USDT -> trading symbol is USDT).
 * `amount_target_symbol`(optional, either amount_target_symbol or amount_trading_symbol needs to be defined) the amount of target symbol the order has.